There are various avenues of both academic and pastoral support available in the School to help you succeed in your studies.

 These sessions support the core mathematics courses in Year 1.
 They are optional, but our students find them extremely valuable.
 They also provide an opportunity to get to know others in the School, both in first year, but also students in higher year groups.

 We know that asking questions in lectures can be a bit daunting!
+As a result, we offer drop-in study support session, often in the MathsBase.
 These drop-in sessions allow you to chat with tutors from the core first-year mathematics courses, and ask questions in a more informal setting.

 Additional support is available from outside the School of Mathematics from many university services.
 These include, but are not limited to the following: